 - Closeness to your customer

 - Augmented Reality (AR) and Virtual Reality (VR)

 - Data and content quality

 For years, the sales and marketing teams of B2B (business to business) companies have followed developments in the B2C (business to consumer) sector as if it were a competition.

 This has never been the case.
 And nor is the situation going to change now.

 The reality is that the needs of B2B companies are very similar to those of a B2C business, but strategies must be applied with other objectives, rhythms and factors in mind.
-And, unfortunately, it is also true that the B2B sector has not been as agile in incorporating new tools, technologies and strategies as the B2C industry.
+And, unfortunately, it is also true that the B2B sector is slower at incorporating modern B2B marketing strategies.

 That may change this year.